 Information Architecture Template

 Created by designer Alex Gilev, this file contains an easy-to-use IA template and a Google Doc outlining the content structure of a real project he created.
 The template contains simple blocks for showcasing the flow of your app or website.
-You don’t need a third-party software to edit this template — you can use the presentation software app Keynote.
+You don’t need third-party software to edit this template — you can use the presentation software app Keynote.

-Information Architecture Mapping
+Information Architecture Tools

-The Power of a Good Information Architecture
+The Power of Good Information Architecture

 Information architecture is a critical part of the user experience.
-You want the user to not only be able to understand the structure of your content, but to predict it.
+You want the user to not only be able to understand the structure of your content, but also to predict it.
 They should be able to find jewelry under the sub-category of accessories, the author’s name on a blog post, and so on.

 With a good IA, users can find the information they’re looking for as easily and quickly as possible.
 Without one, users won’t delight in your product, no matter how beautiful or engaging.